pyHaiCS/pyhaics.github.io/docs/benchmarks.md

 A SEIR (Susceptible-Exposed-Infectious-Remove) dynamic compartmental mechanistic epidemiological model with a time-dependent transmission rate parametrized using Bayesian P-splines is applied to modeling the COVID-19 incidence data in the Basque Country (Spain).

-The $\SEIR$ model consists of the following compartments:
+The $SEIR$ model consists of the following compartments:

 - $S$: Number of individuals that are susceptible to be infected
 - $E_1, \ldots, E_M$: Number of individuals at different stages of exposure (infected but not yet infectious)
 - $I_1, \ldots, I_K$: Number of infectious individuals